sf-cicadas-2015/JS-algorithms/StephanieAndTheDistinctPowers/README.md

 #explain the problem better:
-by distinct power we mean numbers that are uniqu. (if you called .uniq! on the array of all of them in ruby you'd get the answer) such as 2^4 == 4^4 == 16, so 16 would only be counted once.
+by distinct power we mean numbers that are unique. (if you called .uniq! on the array of all of them in ruby you'd get the answer) such as 2^4 == 4^2 == 16, so 16 would only be counted once.